OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheat_Sheet.md

 ### CSRF (Cross Site Request Forgery)

-Ruby on Rails has specific, built in support for CSRF tokens.
+Ruby on Rails has specific, built-in support for CSRF tokens.
 To enable it, or ensure that it is enabled, find the base `ApplicationController` and look for a directive such as the following:

 ``` ruby
 class ApplicationController < ActionController::Base
   protect_from_forgery
 ```

 Note that the syntax for this type of control includes a way to add exceptions.
-Exceptions may be useful for API's or other reasons - but should be reviewed and consciously included.
+Exceptions may be useful for APIs or other reasons - but should be reviewed and consciously included.
 In the example below, the Rails ProjectController will not provide [CSRF](https://owasp.org/www-community/attacks/csrf) protection for the show method.

 ``` ruby
 class ProjectController < ApplicationController